True Professionals: Our Clinical Staff

 From an empowering and collaborative approach, Dr. Mullen helps families find and implement targeted solutions to their unique challenges.
 Treatment plans and approaches are developed according to the individual needs of the client.
 In each case, Dr. Mullen helps clients understand and utilize their unique strengths.
 In addition to his four-pound rubber band ball, "Dr. Paul" is known by his clients for his casual demeanor and approachable style.

 In addition to his work at True North, Dr. Mullen is a Half-Time Associate Professor in the Psychology Department at North Central College, in Naperville, Illinois.
-He teaches Child Development, Adolescent Psychology, Educational Psychology, and Psychopathology courses.
+He teaches Child Development, Adolescent Psychology, Clinical Psychology, and Psychopathology courses.
 He is a frequent presenter to local schools and parents' groups.
 Dr. Mullen enjoys outside activities in music and theatre.
 He is familiar to audiences of local theatre groups and venues.
-Recently, he played The Cat in the Hat in Magical Starlight Theatre’s production of Seussical.
+Recently, he played Harry in BrightSide Theatre's production of Mamma Mia!.

 Dr. Mullen is a member of the American Psychological Association (APA), The Society of Clinical Child & Adolescent Psychology, Mensa International, and is a Certified ADHD Professional.

-He provided individual, family, multi-family, milieu and group therapy.
-David has also supervised mental health professionals in psychiatric settings including providing L.C.S.W. supervision to licensure candidates in Social Work.
-He has been a provider in schools, the juvenile justice system, and in residential treatment programs.
-Recently, David was a Social Work Consultant for the Jennings Terrace Nursing Home in Aurora, IL.
+He has provided individual, family, multi-family, and group therapy in a wide variety of settings.
+David has supervised numerous mental health professionals in various psychiatric settings including providing L.C.S.W. supervision to licensure candidates in Social Work from local degree granting educational institutions.
+He has been a provider in traditional as well as non-traditional settings including, but not limited to regional schools, the juvenile justice system, and several residential treatment programs.
+David has expanded his consulting activities to include serving as a Social Work Consultant for the Jennings Terrace Nursing Home in Aurora, IL.

-David is a member of the National Association of Social Workers.
+David has been a member of the National Association of Social Workers since 1996.

-Marc also works as a high school social worker in the western suburbs of Chicago providing individual counseling and facilitating a variety of student support groups.
+Marc previously worked as a high school social worker in the western suburbs of Chicago, providing individual counseling and facilitating a variety of student support groups.
 He serves as a field instructor for master’s degree candidates in social work, a presenter at Parent University workshops, and a group facilitator of district parenting groups.

 Marc played basketball at Beloit College, where he was a four-year letter winner.
 In high school he received all-conference honors and honorable mention all-state in basketball.
 In addition, he received unanimous all-conference honors as a wide receiver and defensive back in football.
 Marc has also coached varsity football and freshman basketball at a high school in the western suburbs of Chicago.